darkhat123/Industrial-Control-Systems-Portfolio/Siemens TIA Portal/Ladder logic/Safety_and_fault_complaint_conveyor_sorting_system.md

 # Introduction
 This project focuses on demonstrating a safety and fault aware state machine used to control a conveyor belt sorting system, this utilises safety and fault interlocks to prevent the machine from running when the safetycircuit is breached, or a fault occurs in any stage of the state machine.
 The safety interlock and fault active combine to determine the machine being in the ready state, human interaction determines whether the machine moves into automatic mode, this automatic mode, is fed to the system permissive bit to ensure that no stages of the machine are active if any of the underlying conditions are breached.
+Given that all of these safety and fault condtions are satisifed, then the machine will begin operating.
+The four states that it cycles betwee are moving the box to the sensor, detecting the object, pushing the object and retracting the arm back.
+This allows the machine to operate idnependently and process the packages on the conveyor system.
+Additionally Object Orientted Programming was used to allow the model to scale to any number of pushers, motors and sensors without having to rewrite the logic for each of the components.
+Instead we define the strcuture common to every instance of the componenent and allow variables such as on/off delay to be specifiied at the creation of the instance.
+Furthermore encapsulation of each components inputs, outputs and data has been acheived via the use of function blocks, each instance of a sensor will have its own instance of the variables defined in its table.
+This means that all of the sensors can work on their own independent data and as their purpose is intended, they can take global inputs that may be used by all components and produce global outputs that may be used by more than the single component
 # Inputs and Outputs

 ## Safety Variables